The formal verification of the ctm approach to forcing: Acknowledgments

 \section{Acknowledgments}

 We are indebted to Timothy Chow for insightful comments on a draft of this paper.
 We also thank Z.~Vidnyánszky for some discussions where the idea of building the summary in \theory{Definitions\_Main} took shape.
+Johan Commelin provided useful comments on LTE.
+We are very grateful for the anonymous referee's comments and pointers, which enhanced our presentation.
 Mikhail Mandrykin helped us with technical assistance regarding the rendering of formulas in the Isabelle/jEdit interface, which improved our presentation of this material during the Latin American Congress of Mathematicians (CLAM 2021); we extend our gratitude to the rest of the Isabelle community, for their kind support through the Users mailing list.
 We also want to warmly thank Larry Paulson for his work and encouragement.
 Last, and definitely not least, we are deeply grateful to Ken Kunen for his inspiring expositions.
 This formalization is a tiny homage to his memory.

 [1]{} \begin{small}\end{small}